Richard Speight Jr.: Directing and writing

 Speight's directing career began with co-directing/co-starring in the independent feature North Beach (2004).
-A copy of this work is being preserved as part of SF History section at San Francisco Public Library - Main Branch.

-In 2013, Speight wrote and directed the satirical social comedy America 101.
+A copy of this work is being preserved as part of SF History section at the main branch of the San Francisco Public Library.
+In 2013, he wrote and directed the satirical social comedy America 101.
 The festival darling and award-winning 10-minute short stars Band of Brothers veteran, Rick Gomez; co-stars Amy Gumenick, and North Beach alumni Jayden Lund and Jim Hanna.
-Now available on iTunes, the short feature is described as "One man's life becomes the lesson of the day when he takes a frenetic ride through his own personal version of the American experience.".
+Now available on iTunes, the short feature is described as "One man's life becomes the lesson of the day when he takes a frenetic ride through his own personal version of the American experience."